thebetioplane/OsuReplayViewer/readme.md

 If you want the program to force an update, delete one of the dlls and it should go into a repair mode.

+### What is the meaning of the different colors in when viewing "cursor data" and "press data"?

+In "cursor data" each cross / plus sign marker indicates a replay frame, both movement and mouse and keyboard presses.
+Cyan means Key1 is pressed down, magenta means Key2 is pressed down, green means Mouse1 and yellow Mouse2.
+If more than one button is held it only displays the color of one.

+In "press data" markers for cursor movement are omitted and only the lines are drawn.
+A yellow marker indicates that a key or mouse button was pressed down and was not pressed down previously.
+A gray marker indicates that a key or mouse button was previously held down but got released.
+The point of these is to make it more obvious where osu! would register a press and hold.

 ### OsuReplayViewer Dec 2019 update

 So this project is actually very old and I don't want to touch the